ACM40960/project-QianSandeep/README.md

   - [Team](#team)

 ## <span style="color:#2ecc71">Project Overview</span>
 The goal of this project is to predict the prices of the S&P 500 index.
 We experimented with different features and models to determine the best approach for accurate predictions.
-After thorough analysis, we finalized the model that performed the best in terms of prediction accuracy.
+After thorough analysis, we finalized the model that performed the best in terms of predictions.

 ## <span style="color:#e67e22">Data</span>
 The data used for this project consists of historical price information for the S&P 500 index.
 The dataset includes features such as: